-Women groups are crucial partners in Nigeria’s quest for improved routine immunization coverage, family planning and other healthcare delivery challenges.
-Executive Director of the National Primary Healthcare Development Agency (NPHCDA), Dr Shuaib Faisal stated this when he received the National President of The National Council for Women Societies (NCWS), Dr Laraba Gloria Shoda in his office.
+Women groups are crucial partners in Nigeria’s quest for improved routine immunisation coverage, family planning and other healthcare delivery challenges.
+Executive Director of the National Primary Healthcare Development Agency (NPHCDA), Dr Shuaib Faisal stated this when he received the Project Director of NCWS-PacFaH@Scale, Dr Laraba Gloria Shoda in his office.

 The visit is part of ongoing advocacy engagement organized by the umbrella body of women societies in Nigeria, working with the development Research and Project Centre’s under the Partnership for Advocacy in child and family health At Scale (PACFaH@Scale) project.